A personal story about our origin:

 A handshake is enough

-The next day a handshake agreement was made between Søren and the Zambian counterparts.
-The UN-vehicles could be used as ambulances after hours as and when needed.
+The next day a handshake agreement was made between Søren and his Zambian counterparts.
+The UN-vehicles could be used as ambulances.
 On their side, the counterpart agreed to share in-depth knowledge about how the Zambian society works.
 When Søren asked for help, the Zambians shared then needed insights to implement the project.

 Working with the chiefs